-Capital gains earned on the sale of the listed parent company shares are subject to corporate income tax at the standard rate of 33.1/3% (effective tax rate of 34.43% or 38% for companies liable to the exceptional corporate income tax surcharge2).
-The rate could be reduced to 19% (effective tax rate of 19.63% or 21.66% for companies liable to the exceptional corporate income tax surcharge) pursuant to the long-term capital gain tax regime if the shares have been held for at least two years and can be considered qualified participation (e.g. treated as participating shares for accounting purposes, which generally requires shareholding of 5% at least).
+Capital gains earned on the sale of the listed parent company shares are subject to corporate income tax at the standard rate of 33 1/3% (effective tax rate of 34.43% for companies liable to the additional corporate income tax contribution of 3.3%).
+The rate could be reduced to 19% (effective tax rate of 19.63% or 21.66% for companies liable to the exceptional corporate income tax surcharge) pursuant to the long-term capital gain tax regime if the shares have been held for at least two years and can be considered qualified participation (e.g. treated as participating shares for accounting purposes, which is presumed in case of a detention exceeding 10% of the share capital.